laurenlolak/Product-Management-Work/README.md

 <b>MVP:</b> The creation of a new automation sign up process for Synergy, using a Wizard of Oz MVP, will allow Cloud Freeze to deploy the feature in under 4 hours, increase operational efficiency, reduce human error, lower operating costs, and create a higher return on investment for Synergy.

 <b>Details:</b> A Wizard of Oz MVP is one of the fastest and most effective ways of testing hypotheses as to whether proposed solutions will create value for customers.
-While this will hapen automatically from a customer perspective, it will be managed manually in the background.
+While this will happen automatically from a customer perspective, it will be managed manually in the background.
 Below are a handful of the proposed wireframes for the Wizard of Oz app creation;

 <img src="Wireframe Example.jpg"
      alt="Wireframe Example.jpg"